GregieBoi/DOCX-2-SEO/README.md

 # DOCX-2-SEO

-## What is this?
+SEO is extremely important for any website.
+One way to improve SEO is to add regularly updated content to your site like blog posts.
+However, this can be a tedious and time consuming process.
+When given just the text in the form of DOCX files from content writers or clients then having to manually type in the content and then upload it to a website builder, it can be a lot of work.
+DOCX-2-SEO is built to help streamline this process by converting a blog post written in a DOCX file into a properly styled HTML document with added buttons and images to be published as blogs on client websites.

+## Tech Used
 DOCX-2-SEO is a desktop application built using Python and PyQT6 utilizing the BeautifulSoup4 and Mammoth Python libraries to convert formatted Microsoft Word documents (.docx) into properly styled HTML documents (.html) with added buttons and images to be published as blogs on client websites.
+UI currently is formatted specifically for macOS: the application should work on Windows and Linux, but the UI may not be as polished or have inconsistent styling.

 ## Creating a Client
 Clients hold styling, formatting, and other information to be used for generating the HTML document.
 You can create a client in the client tab by following these steps: